 Cluster cottage units are compatible with the principles of the Neighborhood Model as they promote community oriented open space and pedestrian orientation, and they add to the already diverse mixture of housing types within Old Trail Village.
 Notwithstanding any other provisions or requirements found in this Code, cluster cottage units shall be permitted within Old Trail Village within the blocks specified in Table 4, and such units shall be regulated by the requirements of the "Cluster Cottage Units" section herein.

-Cluster cottage units shall maintain 15% of the block area as common open space or landscape designated area.
+Cluster cottage units shall maintain 15% of the total land area of the cluster cottage development as common open space or landscape designated area.